 While this is a low compression golf ball, the compression rating of the Soft Feel is 60, which is higher than most others.
 If you are looking for something that is of a lighter compression, especially in cold weather, you may want to pass on these.

-The slightly higher compression does make the Srixon a great choice for those trying to strike a balance between typical high and low compression balls.
+The slightly higher compression does make the Srixon golf ball a great choice for those trying to strike a balance between typical high and low compression balls.
 And for under $20, the price isn't too shabby either, making the Soft Feel a great choice.

 5. Callaway Super Soft